matejkosiarcik/azlint/README.md

 So this tool bundles linters that are important to me, that are **missing** from _super-linter_ and _mega-linter_.

+Also this tool has an optional **formatting** mode 🤯, that applies suggested fixes from supported linters to your files.

 ### Included linters

 - NodeJS